joaopimentel/mylists/README.md

 mylists
 =======

-My lists of things, links to check, to read, to watch, to remember.
+A web app to colect links, things to read, to check later, to do.
+Will eventually receive data from email.